moechofe/lowresrmx/asset.dev/manual.md

     CELL 10, 10, 1

     SUB R
+      '80 is the position of the cell drawn above
       IF RASTER>=80 THEN
-      SCROLL 0, 0, 80-RASTER
+        'at each raster line, scroll the the layer down SCROLL 0, 0, 80-RASTER
+        'also change the palette
         PALETTE 0, , , RASTER MOD 64,
+      'reset every thing at first raster line
       ELSE IF RASTER=0 THEN
         SCROLL 0, 0, 0
         PALETTE 0, , , 0,
       END IF
     END SUB

     DO
     WAIT TAP
+      'enable the raster interrupt
       ON RASTER CALL R
       WAIT TAP
+      'disable the raster interrupt
       ON RASTER OFF
+      'reset scrolling and palette
       SCROLL 0, 0, 0
       PALETTE 0, , , 0,
     LOOP

+    #2:MAIN CHARACTERS
+    00000000000000000000000000000000
+    0000000000000000FF00000000000000

 #### `line =RASTER`